Kip Williams: Theatre

-Williams has directed for many of Australia's leading theatre companies and festivals, including Sydney Theatre Company, Melbourne Theatre Company, Malthouse Theatre, Melbourne, Adelaide Festival, Perth Festival, Auckland Arts Festival, and Rising Festival.
+Williams has directed both on Broadway and in the West End, as well as for many leading theatre companies and festivals around the world, including Sydney Theatre Company, Donmar Warehouse, Melbourne Theatre Company, Malthouse Theatre, Adelaide Festival, Perth Festival, Sydney Opera House, Auckland Arts Festival, Arts Centre Melbourne, and Rising Festival.

 Williams' first production for Sydney Theatre Company came in 2012, where at age 25 he directed Dylan Thomas's Under Milk Wood, at the Sydney Opera House, starring Jack Thompson.
 In 2013 he adapted and directed a reimagining of Romeo and Juliet, focussing the text on Juliet, again at the Sydney Opera House; as well as an all female production of William Golding's Lord of the Flies at Malthouse Theatre, Melbourne, as part of the Helium Festival.
 In 2014, for Sydney Theatre Company he directed productions of Macbeth starring Hugo Weaving and Maxim Gorky's Children of the Sun adapted by Andrew Upton.

 In 2015, Williams directed a radical staging of Tennessee Williams's Suddenly Last Summer, using a blend of live video and stage action.
 The production earned him a Best Director nomination at the Sydney Theatre Awards, and won him the Helpmann Award for Best Direction of a Play.
 He also directed the Australian premiere of Caryl Churchill's Love and Information for Malthouse Theatre, Melbourne, and the Sydney Theatre Company.
 The production garnered Williams a second nomination for the Helpmann Award for Best Direction of a Play, as well as Best Director nominations from the Sydney Theatre Awards, and Melbourne's Green Room Awards.

 In 2016, for STC Williams directed a revival of the Australian classic The Golden Age by Louis Nowra, Shakespeare's A Midsummer Night's Dream, and Arthur Miller's All My Sons, for which he was nominated for Best Director at the Sydney Theatre Awards.
 He also adapted and directed a production of Miss Julie for the Melbourne Theatre Company.
 It was his second time combining live video and stage action.
 The production was nominated for eight Green Room Awards, winning Best Production, Best Digital Media Design and Integration, and Best Director for Williams.